tundradawn/meshy/README.md

 ### Features
 - Peer-to-peer and full-mesh topology support.
 - WebSockets are used for all signalling events, and are handled out of the box.
-- Simple API to send audio tracks and JSON-format data channel messages.
+- Simple API to send stereo audio tracks and JSON-format data channel messages.
-- Per-offer customization, which means information can easily be sent to an individual peer, or the entire network.
+- Per-offer customization, which means requests can easily be sent to an individual peer, or the entire network.
 - Automatic handling of trickle ICE candidates.
 - Offer-Answer persistant track identification via custom SDP communication.

 ### Getting Started

+Import the npm module (NOTE: This has not been published publicly yet):
 ```js
 import mesh, { Events } from 'meshy';
 ```